January 16, 2018

 The law requires owners to provide tenants with their leases and lease renewals reports of histories of bedbugs in the building, along with posting such reports “prominently” in the building.
 This adds to the lobby postings already present in both pre-2017 laws and the 2017 enactments.
 Additionally, the law calls for electronically filing with the City an annual report with the same, thus requiring owners of buildings large and small to own and use computers.

 While this appears a relatively benign imposition, one must remember that many of these smallest affected buildings are the property of elderly non-computer-literate people who are not in any real sense commercial landlords.
-It has been the experience of these authors that many landlords in the group just described often find themselves painfully out of compliance with laws meant more for larger more commercial operations.
+Many landlords in the group described often find themselves painfully out of compliance with laws meant more for larger more commercial operations.

 The law does not directly set forth penalties for noncompliance.
 It does require that the electronic filing shall be publicly available and at least implies that anyone doing electronic research will find all previous reports.
 Therefore, anyone purchasing a multiple dwelling should, during the due diligence period, be researching these postings.
 Larger owners have reported their probably justified fear that these reports will lower the value of affected properties.